|

 can do to improve their health than to organically grow some fruits, vegetables

-and herbs for personal consumption.
-Our goal is to turn as much of our
+Our goal is to turn as much of our small acreage

-small acreage in west/central Indiana into an edible landscape.
-We want
+in west/central Indiana into an edible landscape.

-to do so without tilling up the lawn.
 Our research has led us to the concept

 of permaculture.
 Permaculture gardening is a way of gardening that provides

-abundance while regenerating the Earth.
 Once a permaculture garden is established,

 it requires less labor and environmental stress than conventional gardening

-and agricultural practices demand.
 We found a great resource right down

 the road from us in Bloomington, Indiana.
 Please visit Permaculture Activist